I have seen all those commercials where I can build my own website for free. Why shouldn’t I just do that?

 I am sure that you have seen the ads for companies who promise you that you can build your ‘Free’ website.
 I have done some research and these websites are not really free.
 They maybe be free to setup but if you want to keep your website live there are monthly fees, as well as fees if you want to use your own domain name, etc. Down the road, when you decide you want to move to another host, or another website developer, you will also find out that you do not own your website and cannot take it with you.

 Answer: How much does it cost to build a house?

-No, they are not as expensive as a house, but the cost will depend on what you want in your website.
+No, a website is not as expensive as a house, but the cost will depend on what features you want in your website.

 Our web projects are custom designs and since everyone’s needs are different we cannot give you a one-size-fits-all price.
 Each project is quoted on an individual basis after we discuss your needs.